ihmeuw/vivarium/docs/source/concepts/lifecycle.rst

 ========================

-The life cycle of a :mod:`vivarium` simulation is a representation of the different execution states and their transitions.
-These states can be grouped into five important phases.
+The life cycle of a :mod:`vivarium` simulation is a representation of the different execution **states** and their transitions.
+An execution state is a clearly delineated execution period during the simulation around which we build and enforce concrete programmatic contracts.
+These states can be grouped into five important **phases**.
+The phases are closely related groups of execution states.
+Contracts are not enforced directly around phases, but they are a useful tool for thinking about the execution flow during a simulation.

 .. list-table:: **Life Cycle Phases**
    :widths: 15 65